Banish Clip Art!

 We promise, your quest to banish clip art will be easier than you think and, ultimately, by using better images and illustrations in your presentations and documents, you’ll produce more impactful work.

 A quick Google search yields this definition for clip art: “Simple pictures and symbols made available for computer users to add to their documents.”

 You might be thinking, “I’m not a graphic designer, and clip art is easy to use, so I’m going to stick with it.”
-This is a perfectly reasonable line of thinking, but today, there are easy ways to replace clip art, but first, here’s why it’s worth the effort…
+This is a perfectly reasonable line of thinking but today, there are easy ways to replace clip art.
+First, here’s why it’s worth the effort…

 Why is clip art so bad?

 Instead of enhancing your presentations or documents, clip art can actually have the opposite effect because of the negative connotations it carries.
 Let’s take a short journey to discover the reasons why you need to BANISH clip art from your design toolbox immediately.

 Clip art is usually simplistic and obnoxiously colorful, leading your audience to view your content as “cheap” or lackluster.

 We’re not living in the 90s anymore.
 There is virtually no appropriate time to use granulated cartoons outside of a classic comic strip.

 Clip art looks like a robot created it and can get “cheesy-looking” fast.